department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/session-notes/note-taking-template.md

 ## Fourth Task: Profile and Profile 2.0 Comparison (5 minutes)

-I'm going to quickly show you a different version of the profile (moderator shares screen with previous profile).
+**Moderator: I'm going to quickly show you a different version of the profile (moderator shares screen with previous profile).**

+**Participant:**

-1. Do you remember if you ever used this version?
-- (*if yes*) What did you do on here?
-- (*if no*) What are your thoughts on these pages vs the pages we looked at earlier?
+**Moderator: Do you remember if you ever used this version? (*if yes*) What did you do on here? (*if no*) What are your thoughts on these pages vs the pages we looked at earlier?**

+**Participant:**

-2. Based on going through this flow, would you prefer to use the version we used today or this version?
+**Moderator: Based on going through this flow, would you prefer to use the version we used today or this version?

-- Why?
+**Participant:**

+**Moderator: Why?**

+**Participant:**

-- How would this version be different?
+**Moderator: How would this version be different??**

+**Participant:**

 ## Post-Task Interview

-OK, those are all the screens we are going to look at today.
-I just have a few more questions for you.
+**Moderator: OK, those are all the screens we are going to look at today.
+I just have a few more questions for you. **

+**Participant:**

-1. What are your overall impressions of the new VA.gov profile we viewed today?
+**Moderator: What are your overall impressions of the new VA.gov profile we viewed today?**

+**Participant:**

-2. What are your overall impressions of navigating through the profile?
+**Moderator: What are your overall impressions of navigating through the profile?**

+**Participant:**

-3. Overall, how could we improve the VA profile?
+**Moderator: Overall, how could we improve the VA profile?**

+**Participant:**

-4. Any questions you have for me?
+**Moderator: Any questions you have for me?**

 ## Thank-You and Closing

-Well, we really appreciate you taking the time to share your thoughts with us today.
+**Moderator: Well, we really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.
 As a thank you for your participation, we'd like to send you a $50 thank-you check.
 This will be sent by (Brian/Shannon from) Perigean, the people that recruited you to talk to us today.
 They'll work with you to figure out the right place to send it.

-Any questions before we sign off?
+Any questions before we sign off? **

+**Participant:**

-Great, well thank you so much again, and enjoy the rest of your day!
+**Moderator: Great, well thank you so much again, and enjoy the rest of your day! **